-Respectful participation in the classroom learning process is strongly encouraged.
+Classroom Respectful participation in the classroom learning process is strongly encouraged.

-- Feel free to ask questions to the instructor, and answer questions asked by the instructor.
+- Behavior - Feel free to ask questions to the instructor, and answer questions asked by the instructor.
 Discussions are to be focused on the class material, concepts, homework and policies.
 Private conversations can wait until after class.
-(If you feel you might need a friend to translate during lectures, please talk to me about your situation this week.) - In order to encourage participation, you may earn up to 20 bonus points based on your level of participation, which will be added directly to your score for the quarter.
+(If you feel you - might need a friend to translate during lectures, please talk to me about your situation this week.) - In order to encourage participation, you may earn up to 20 bonus points based on your level of participation (as described above), which will be added directly to your score for the quarter.
 If you are uncomfortable with speaking up in class, you can also earn the bonus points by asking questions during office hours. - Disruptive, distracting or disrespectful behavior in the classroom is unacceptable.
-(This includes anything resembling sleeping or doing homework from this or another class.)
-You will be asked to leave.
-If I have to ask you to leave twice (for the same or separate incidents), I will act to have you suspended/withdrawn from my class. - If you arrive late, wait until the end of class to sign in. - Turn off all noisemaking devices before you enter the classroom.
-This includes phones, PDAs, pagers, and other such items.
-You may set them to vibrate mode only if you are expecting an urgent call. - 100 points will be deducted from your score each time you text, or use your cell phone or other unauthorized electronic device in class or lab. - Lab classes are for using the Enable software and doing other class-designated work only.
+(This includes anything resembling texting, using cell phones / tablets / computers, sleeping, doing homework from this or another class.)
+You will be asked to leave and it will count as one absence.
+If I have to ask you to leave twice (for the same or separate incidents), I will act to have you suspended/withdrawn from my class.

+- If you arrive late, wait until the end of class to sign in. - Silence all noisemaking devices before you enter the classroom.
+This includes phones, tablets, computers and other such items.
+You may set your phone to vibrate mode only if you are expecting an urgent call. - 100 points will be deducted from your score each time you text, or use your cell phone or other unauthorized electronic • device in class or lab. - Lab classes are for using the Enable software and doing other class-designated work only.
 You will lose 50 points from your score each lab class you use the lab computers for any non-Math 114 purpose.